MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 ## Document.write

-A useful DOM method exists - ``document.write` - that you can use to write HTML to the page source dynamically.
+`document.write` allos you to write HTML to the page source dynamically.
 This should only be used when testing because if you write to the HTML file after it's been loaded, all the content will be replaced!
 See [this](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_doc_write4) example.

 ## The stack trace

-(Not required for exam).

 Being able to read a stack trace is an important skill when debugging your JavaScript applications.
 Programs often consist of many functions that call one another to achieve a result.
 You may have written your validation apps in this modular way.

+> Stack trace knowledge isn't required for the exam, but is useful to know

 A stack is a "Last in, First out" data structure, where the last function to get added to the stack gets executed and then "popped" off the stack.
 If the function being popped throws an error, JavaScript (and other languages) will produce what's known as a `stack trace`.
 This is a trace of all the function calls, starting with the function in error, all the way down to the function at the base of the stack.

+> You may have come across the website StackOverflow.
+This was named after an error that occurs when too many items get added to the stack.

 You can view a trace of your app any anytime just by adding `console.trace();` in any function.